-Where to find transport advice during severe weather
+Where to find public transport and roads advice during severe weather

-Details for all public transport operators are listed below and you can find updates on all their services during severe weather.
-You can also find information on weather, roads and road safety here.
+Details for all public transport operators are listed below and you can use these for updates on all their services during severe weather.
+You can also find information on weather, roads and road safety below.

 The Office of Emergency Planning will also tweet regular updates from the National Emergency Coordination Group throughout severe weather: see OEP (@emergencyIE) · Twitter

 Local authorities can provide details of the priority roads in your county to be salted in the event of ice or snow.
 You can find phone and email contact details for your local authority on the Department of Housing, Planning and Local Government website.
 A number of local authorities are now using free alert services to keep the public updated on disruptions in their area.
 The alerts can cover issues such as flooding, road closures, and water supply disruptions.

 - Road weather information from Transport Infrastructure Ireland